coschain/wasm-compiler/contracts/copyright/README.md

 # copyright contract
 ## breif
-  this contract is aim to set post's copyright,post will be excluded from reward share if copyright is CopyrightInfringement, a post's default copyright is CopyrightUnkown,and can be change to CopyrightInfringement or CopyrightConfirmation.
+  this contract is aim to set post's copyright,a post will be excluded from reward share if copyright is CopyrightInfringement, a post's default copyright is CopyrightUnkown(0),and can be change to CopyrightInfringement(1) or CopyrightConfirmation(2).
 ## usage
   1.bp account call proposal method to suggest a agent, this agent responsible for later setcopyright operation.